FHeydarzadeh/BrainAge_Federated/README.md

    - "file_name": path to the MRI scan.

 ### Data Preparation
-4. Name dataset of each client as [client_name]_dataset.
+4. Name dataset of each client as [clientName]_dataset.
 EX: c1_dataset.csv
 5. Name centralized dataset as centralized_test_dataset.csv and centralized_val_dataset.csv

 ### Running scripts
-7. Run 'server.py' on the server machine.
+7. Run 'server.py' on the server machine with the following command:

+   '''markdown
+   '''bash
+   server.py project=projectName

-8. Run 'client.py' on the client machines.
+9. Run 'client.py' on the client machines with the following command:

+   '''markdown
+   '''bash
+   pyhton client.py --client clientName --project projectName